tlswg/super-jumbo-record-limit/draft-ietf-tls-super-jumbo-record-limit.md

 | 11     | invalid | -           | -     | -          |
 {: #fig-sizes title="Summary of varuint Encodings."}

+If the first two bits of the length field are `11`, the encoded length is invalid and MUST be treated as if the record exceeded the peer's advertised record size limit.

-* All DTLS 1.3 records protected with application_traffic_secret and with length present MUST use a unified_hdr structure with a varuint length equal to the TLS 1.3 length field defined above.
+* All DTLS 1.3 records protected with application traffic keys (derived from application_traffic_secret_N) and with length present MUST use a unified_hdr structure with a varuint length equal to the TLS 1.3 length field defined above.

 ~~~~~~~~
     0 1 2 3 4 5 6 7